css-materials/course-site/content/syllabus/dplyr-more-and-cleaning/index.md

 * Review the fundamental dplyr "verbs" for data manipulation and learn new ones
 * Practice using dplyr
-* Data cleaning: missing data and duplicates
+* Missing data and duplicates

 ## Before class